Android-PowerUser/Test/README.md

 If you in your Google account identified as under 18, you need an adult account because Google is (unreasonably) denying you the API key.

-Android 11-12.1 doesn't work because of file permission problems with the screenshots path.
+Android 11-12.1 doesn't work temporary because of file permission problems with the screenshots path.
 This seems to mainly affect Samsung devices.
-Participate in the Project (branch main.

 ##### Help with development

 Current development step:

 Fix a bug that prevents some apps from being launched by Screen Operator (branch Better_text).
 The current workaround is to go from the home screen.

-Correct implementation of MediaProjection (Create screenshots for Gemini).
-Almost finished code in the screenshot branch.
-The current workaround is to trigger a screenshot via the accessibility service.
-However, this leads to the thumbnail.